The CCELL Store is officially online! Enjoy free shipping on orders over $59.90.Learn more >

 The most obvious difference is the extraction process.
-Distillates are extracted at high temperatures and live resins are extracted at low temps.
+Distillates are extracted at higher temperatures and live resins are extracted at low temps.

-Not only that, but distillates need more refining and usually contain mainly one cannabinoid.
+Not only that, but distillates need more refining and usually contain mainly one chemical compound.
 Live resins are less refined and contain many different compounds.

 Terpenes (Taste and Smell)

 Perhaps the most significant difference between each oil is the terpenes.
-Terpenes, or terps, are natural molecules that are responsible for the tastes and flavors your cannabis provides.
+Terpenes, or "terps", are natural molecules that are responsible for the tastes and flavors your oil provides.

 If you've ever enjoyed the scent of a pine forest or an orange peel, what you're smelling is terpenes.
 Any natural oil from plants is just a combination of terpenes.

 In distillate cartridges, terpenes are usually stripped away.
-However, like we mentioned previously, cartridge brands add terpenes back in to give their products a little flavor.
+However, like we mentioned previously, cartridge brands add terpenes back in to give their products a burst of flavor.

-Have you ever wondered how cannabis can have so many different effects?
+Have you ever wondered how the plant can have so many different effects?
 Some strains are great for sleep, while others keep you wide awake.

-All these different effects may be due to a theory called the entourage effect, which is the idea that all cannabinoids and terpenes in cannabis work in synergy together.
+All these different effects may be due to a theory called the entourage effect, which is the idea that all the plant's chemical compounds and terpenes work in synergy together.

 In the theory, each compound builds on the next to create a unique combination of supportive benefits, and the composition is unique to each strain’s profile.
-Basically, the more cannabinoids, terpenes, and flavonoids—the merrier, and effects will vary!
+Basically, the more chemical compounds, terpenes, and flavonoids—the merrier, and effects will vary!

-That means that live resin cartridges benefit from this effect while distillates may not because live resins contain most of the original, or "true to plant", cannabis compounds.
+That means that live resin cartridges benefit from this effect while distillates may not because live resins contain most of the original, or "true to plant", compounds and terpenes.